Train With Purpose: Intentional Preparation for the Demands of the Job

 When training shifts from activity to intention, something changes.

-As your training becomes more intentional, your body responds differently.
 Fatigue becomes something you manage, not something that manages you.
-Over time, your strength, endurance, and performance begin to meet the real demands of the job.
+Strength, endurance, and work capacity begin to reflect the real demands of the fireground.

 Not ego.
 Not random intensity.
 Structure.
 Progression.
 Recovery.
 Adaptability.

-Professional athletes prepare for performance before the moment arrives.
+Professional athletes prepare long before performance is required.
 They do not wait for game day to find out if they are ready.

-The job will always test you.
-Calls will come at inconvenient times.
+The job will test you.
 Sleep will be disrupted.
 Stress will accumulate.

 When preparation is structured and repeatable, capacity builds.
 When capacity builds, confidence follows.